yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-at-rest.md

 ## Back up and restore data from an encrypted at rest universe

 When you back up and restore universe data with encryption at rest enabled, YugabyteDB Anywhere requires a KMS configuration to manage backing up and restoring encrypted universe data.
-Because of the possibility that you will need to restore data to a different universe that might have a different universe key, YugabyteDB Anywhere ensures that all encrypted backups include a metadata file (that includes a list of key IDs in the source's universe key registry).
+Because of the possibility that you will need to restore data to a different universe that might have a different universe key, YugabyteDB Anywhere ensures that all encrypted backups include a metadata file.
+The file includes a list of key IDs in the source's universe key registry.

+When restoring an encrypted backup to a Universe, Yugabyte Anywhere detects the correct KMS configuration used to encrypt the backup.
+The KMS configuration must be available in the YugabyteDB Anywhere account.

 When restoring your universe data, YugabyteDB Anywhere uses the selected KMS configuration to consume the universe key ID and then retrieve the universe key value for each key ID in the metadata file.
 Each of these keys are then sent to the destination universe to augment or build the universe key registry there.

 ## Rotate the master keys used for encryption at rest

 As part of envelope encryption, the universe keys are protected by master keys.
 The master key resides in the KMS of your choosing and is used to encrypt and decrypt the universe keys as needed.

-In YugabyteDB Anywhere, a KMS configuration is used to house the information about the master key to use in envelope encryption, as well as the credentials to use to access this master key.
+YugabyteDB Anywhere uses a KMS configuration to house the information about the master key to use in envelope encryption, as well as the credentials to use to access this master key.

-The KMS configurations, and consequently the master keys used to encrypt the universe key, can be changed or rotated at any time.
+You can change KMS configurations, and consequently the master keys used to encrypt the universe key, at any time.
 To accomplish this, do the following:

-1. Create a new KMS configuration with the new master key to use.
+1. [Create a new KMS configuration](../create-kms-config/aws-kms/) with the new master key to use.
-1. After the KMS configuration is successfully created, go to the **Actions** tab of the encryption-at-rest enabled universe and select the **Encryption-At-Rest** menu item.
+1. After the KMS configuration is successfully created, go to the encryption at rest-enabled universe, and select **Actions > Edit Security > Encryption-at-Rest**.
-1. In the Manage encryption-at-rest screen that shows, use the KMS configuration drop-down menu to select the new KMS configuration.
+1. In the **Manage Encryption-at-Rest** dialog, choose the new KMS configuration from the **Key Management Service Config** list.
-1. Click **Apply** to use the new KMS config and Master key for envelope encryption.
+1. Click **Submit** to use the new KMS configuration and master key for envelope encryption.

 Note that you can choose to rotate the master key/KMS configuration or rotate the Universe key.
 You can't perform both actions at the same time.

-Backup and Restore
-When restoring an encrypted backup to a Universe, Yugabyte Anywhere detects the correct KMS configuration used to encrypt the backup.
-The KMS configuration must be available in the YugabyteDB Anywhere account for this.

 {{< warning title="Deleting KMS configurations" >}}